 The main window is in the center of the agent interface.
 What's in it depends on which icon you have clicked in the sidebar or top bar.
 You're most likely to be using the ticket interface, which we'll go over in this section.
 Other feature interfaces may be available to you, depending on your settings and installed apps.

 When you click on the Home icon in the sidebar, the agent dashboard appears.
 From there, you can click on a ticket to open it in the main window.

 The information displayed on your ticket can vary, again, depending on your setup.
+For example, administrators can use contextual workspaces to control the ticket fields, macros, and apps that appear.
 The sections below describe some of the more common elements you may run into.

 Down the left side of the window, you'll see the Properties panel.
 The fields displayed here contain metadata about the ticket.
 These fields, including their field type (drop-down, text entry, and the like) are defined on the Admin Home page.
 For more information on the Properties panel, see Managing your tickets.

 Along the top of the ticket is the Ticket toolbar, displaying a series of labels containing information about the ticket and who submitted it:

 - Organization is the name of the organization the ticket submitter belongs to.
 Clicking this label takes you to a list of all tickets submitted from this organization.

 - User is the name of the person who submitted the ticket.
 Clicking this label takes you to a list of all the tickets submitted by this person.